Skip to content Skip to footer

 Reforestation Efforts

 Radha set up a nursery on the backwaters of Pawna Lake.
 He gathered seeds from the forest and instigated a planting programme focused on the native trees.
 The logic was simple.
 Native trees survive best, and forests regenerate fastest when helped by their own species.
 Soon, the forest started regrowing, and the decimated landscape was replanted with over 60,000 native trees, watered manually until they could survive independently.
-The village men were employed to guard the property, extinguish forest fires, stop slash and burn and prevent wildlife hunting while the women worked in the nursery and on the annual monsoon planting program.
+The village men were employed to guard the property, extinguish forest fires, stop slash and burn and prevent wildlife hunting while the women worked in the nursery and on the annual monsoon planting programme.

 Planning the Eco-Retreat